-The Council has previously raised the majority of its long-term borrowing from the PWLB, but the government increased PWLB rates by 1% in October 2019 making it now a more expensive option.
-The Council will look to borrow any long-term loans from other sources such as Welsh Government and local authority loans and bank loans, which may be available at more favourable rates.
+The Council has previously raised the majority of its long-term borrowing from the PWLB, but will consider long-term loans from other sources such as Welsh Government and local authority loans and bank loans, which may be available at more favourable rates.
+The PWLB lending rates increased by 1% in October 2019, but this rate rise was reversed from 26 November 2020 following the outcome of the Comprehensive Spending Review on 25 November 2020.
 Alternatively the Council may arrange forward starting loans, where the interest rate is fixed in advance, but the cash is received in later years.
 This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period.

-LOBOs: The £19.25 million shown in table 1 above, relates to Lender's Option Borrower's Option (LOBO) loans which have a maturity date of 2054, however these may be re-scheduled in advance of this maturity date.
+LOBOs: The £19.25 million shown in Table 1 above, relates to Lender's Option Borrower's Option (LOBO) loans which have a maturity date of 2054, however these may be re-scheduled in advance of this maturity date.
 The LOBO rate and term may vary in the future depending upon the prevailing market rates, the lender exercising their option to increase rates at one of the bi-annual trigger points and therefore the Council being given the option to accept the increase or to repay the loan without incurring a penalty.
-There are two trigger points in 2020-21 and although the Council understands that the lender is unlikely to exercise this option in the current low interest rate environment, an element of refinancing risk remains and the Council would take the option to repay these loans at no cost if it has the opportunity to do so in the future.
+There are two trigger points in 2021-22 and although the Council understands that the lender is unlikely to exercise this option in the current low interest rate environment, an element of refinancing risk remains and the Council would take the option to repay these loans at no cost if it has the opportunity to do so in the future.